Everyone had experienced burns at least once in their lives, whether it be while making tea, touching the stove or stray frying oil.

 Calendula petals are best used in the form of calendula-infused oil.

 Other natural remedies used for mild burns and sunburns:

 Honey – as per the research conducted by Jundishapur Journal of Natural Pharmaceutical Products: “The use of honey leads to improved wound healing in acute cases, pain relief in burn patients and decreased inflammatory response in such patients.”
 As per the study, honey has almost equal or slightly superior effects when compared with conventional treatments for acute wounds and superficial partial thickness burns.

-Make your own honey sunburn balm by simply mixing 1 part honey to 3 parts of your favorite natural body lotion, face cream or hand cream, and apply liberally to sunburnt areas on your skin.
-It should help you calm the red hot skin, repair damaged skin faster, soothe and moisturize the burned spot.
+Make your honey sunburn balm by mixing 1 part honey to 3 parts of your favorite natural body lotion, face cream or hand cream, and apply liberally to sunburnt areas on your skin.
+It should help you calm the red hot skin, repair damaged skin faster, and soothe and moisturize the burned spot.

 Coconut oil – speed up the rate of healing, reduce scarring and soothe pain and inflammation. its ability to reduce scars and promote collagen regrowth makes coconut oil suitable for burns and sunburns.
 Just simply apply coconut oil to the affected areas as often as you can.
 You can improve its healing effect by adding a few drops of lavender essential oil or tea tree essential oil to the mixture.

 Turmeric (Curcuma) – it has been used topically mainly in India to heal wounds including ulcers.
 When applied topically It exhibits higher antioxidant activity and faster wound reduction.

 Vinegar – made of acetic acid that is an effective antiseptic, vinegar keeps your wounds (burns) clean and reduces infection.
 Apply diluted vinegar onto your burn using a gentle cloth.